What Is Mill Scale in Welding: And How to Weld Through It

 Cellulosic rods also generate high amounts of shielding gasses.
 The gas coverage is large enough to manipulate the rod with a whipping forth and back movement.

-Rutile rods such as the E6013 create a very smooth arc and medium gas coverage.
-However, while rutile rods can weld over mill scale, they cannot offer the same efficiency as cellulosic rods.
+Rutile rods such as the E6013 create a smooth arc and medium gas coverage.
+However, while rutile rods can weld over thin scale, they cannot offer the same efficiency as cellulosic rods.

 Finally, basic rods such as the E7018 create a smooth arc and low gas coverage.
-Basic rods need relatively clean base metal but can still give good results if the mill scale is not thick.
+Basic rods need relatively clean base metal, but can still give good results if the scale is not thick.

 Basic rods are also called low-hydrogen rods.
 That’s because they are used for welding hardenable steels that need to avoid high hydrogen levels inside them to prevent cold cracking.